Fomo notifies users who reach 90%, 100%, or 120% of their plan's monthly notification limit.

 This means that in a given month, this site has around 8,500 user sessions.

-If a Fomo user is on the Hobby Plan (50,000 notification limit), they could set a "Max notifications per user session" limit of 5 or 6 notifications per 2 or 3 minutes.
+If a Fomo user is on the Plus Plan (100,000 notification limit), they could set a "Max notifications per user session" limit of 10 notifications per 60 minutes.

 Did this answer your question?